isomerpages/moe-jpjc/_jpjc-experience/Total Curriculum Framework.md

 The college believes in the importance of values-driven education to bring about the desired outcomes of education, so as to enable our students to thrive as concerned and active citizens of the nation and the global community.</p>

 <p>
-We encourage our students to have the <strong>integrity</strong> and moral courage to stand up for what is right.
+We encourage our students to have the&nbsp;<strong>integrity</strong>&nbsp;and moral courage to stand up for what is right.
 The integrity of every student is essential to building trust and developing constructive relationships with others.</p>

 <p>
-We commit to developing students and leaders who have a strong sense of <strong>responsibility</strong> and duty to self, family and community.
+We commit to developing students and leaders who have a strong sense of&nbsp;<strong>responsibility</strong>&nbsp;and duty to self, family and community.
 They put in their best effort in whatever they do.</p>

 <p>
-We instill the quality of <strong>respect</strong> in our students by developing their positive self-worth while valuing the beliefs and contributions of others.</p>
+We instill the quality of&nbsp;<strong>respect</strong>&nbsp;in our students by developing their positive self-worth while valuing the beliefs and contributions of others.</p>

 <p>
-We strengthen our students’ <strong>resilience</strong> to navigate adversity and inculcate the belief that overcoming setbacks enables them to achieve their goals.</p>
+We strengthen our students’&nbsp;<strong>resilience</strong>&nbsp;to navigate adversity and inculcate the belief that overcoming setbacks enables them to achieve their goals.</p>

 <p>
-We cultivate our students’ <strong>compassion</strong> to show care and concern for as well as to be sensitive to the needs of others, so that they reach out to lend a hand to those in need.</p>
+We cultivate our students’&nbsp;<strong>compassion</strong>&nbsp;to show care and concern for as well as to be sensitive to the needs of others, so that they reach out to lend a hand to those in need.</p>

 <h5><strong><li>Enablers</li></strong></h5>
 	<h6><u>E1: Well-Rounded Curriculum</u></h6>